TosbackCgusBridge-Bot/CGUs-versions/Nytimes/Privacy Policy.md

 This Privacy Policy may be amended from time to time.
 Any such changes will be posted on this page.
 If we make a significant or material change in the way we use your personal information, the change will be posted on this page thirty (30) days prior to taking effect and registered users will be notified via e-mail.

-Search Help 71st annual Golden Globes
+Search Help Golden Globes red carpet fashion

-Also in Arts »
+Also in Movies »

-*   Golden Globes Red Carpet Fashion
+*   Here's a look at an Oscar season fever chart
-*   Tina Fey and Amy Poehler celebrate gender equality
+*   Globes highlights and (of course) lowlights